 Mont. aims to cut abuse of disabled hunter permits

 HELENA, Mont.
-(AP) — Montana wildlife regulators suspect that more and more people are faking disabilities to take advantage of privileges granted to disabled hunters, so they want to remove one of those perks in hopes of curbing abuse.
+(AP) — Montana wildlife regulators suspect more and more people are faking disabilities to take advantage of privileges granted to disabled hunters, so they want to remove one of those perks in hopes of curbing abuse.